-I have been brought to an operating theatre where a screen hangs above me, dividing two worlds.
+In the operating theatre, a screen hangs above me, dividing two worlds.
+Two different realities.

 On the farther side of the screen are my feet, legs, groin and stomach.
 There is the Kingdom of Science.
 It is a place of crystal sharpness, of calm unflappable precision where one action triggers a chain of different but equally precise actions.
 A place ruled by surgeons and technicians whose white coats lend them an angelic air.
 Where procedures are performed in almost total silence because each of the actors knows what the other will be doing next, leaving no reason for verbal communication.
 Commitment to the rightness of their occupation is tangible and belief in their abilities, unshakeable.